microsoft/terminal/doc/specs/NorthStar/Tasks.md

 ### UI/UX Design

+For the most part, we'll be using the [Suggestions UI] to display tasks to the user.
+This is a text cursor-relative UI surface that can quickly display actions to the user, in the context of what they're working on.

-Some examples from VsCode, Warp.
+The following are some examples from VsCode, Warp.
 These are meant to be illustrative of what these menus already look like in the wild:

 ![](img/vscode-tasks-000.gif)

 ![](img/warp-workflows-000.gif)

 The following gif was a prototype of [shell-driven autocompletion].
 This was more for suggestions from the shell, to the Terminal, but is helpful for